-1. Zewach Pesach, Commentary of the Hggdah of Pesach, (Constantinopel 1505), Ozar Peru-shim veZiyurim shel Haggdah Shel Pesa ch, Or HaKodesh (Publisher), Jerusalem, 2005.
-2 Among Abravane's philosophical Books are: Mifalot Elokim, Studies about the Creation of the univers (Venice 1592);
+- 1. Zewach Pesach, Commentary of the Haggadah of Pesach, (Constantinople 1505), Otzar Perushim veZiyurim shel Haggadah Shel Pesach, Or HaKodesh - (Publisher), Jerusalem, 2005.
+2 - Among Abravanel's philosophical Books are: Mifalot Elokim, Studies about the Creation of the universe (Venice 1592);

-Rosh Amana, A b o u t t h e Dogmas (Amsterdam 1505);
+Rosh Amana, About the Dogmas (Amsterdam 1505);

-Abravanel's Commentary to Maimonides' More Nevuchim, which was first published in 1881in Prag.
+Abravanel's Commentary to Maimonides' More Nevuchim, which was first published in 1881 in Prague.

-3 Dr. Shaul Regev, The Interpretations Method of Abravanel, Mchanaim Nr.
+3. Dr. Shaul Regev, The Interpretations Method of Abravanel, Machanayim Nr.
 4, 1993.

-About the author: Ari Lipinski, born in Israel, Business Administration & Bible at the Barllan-University and achieved his MBA at the University of Hertfordshire near London.
-He was a couple of times the envoy in Germany of israeli organisations like the KKL, the Bar Ilan University and the Jewish Agency).
-Ari Lipinski is author of a number of publications about Israel and lectures in Germany and in Israel to many German and US audiences about special Hebrew Bible commentaries and about Israel's security.
+About the author: Ari Lipinski, born in Israel, Business Administration & Bible at the Bar-Ilan University and completed his MBA at the University Hertfordshire near London.
+Formerly an envoy to Germany for several Israeli organisations, like the KKL, the Bar Ilan University and the Jewish Agency), Ari Lipinski is the author of a number of publications about Israel.
+And lectures in Germany and in Israel to many German and US audiences about special Hebrew Bible commentaries and about Israel's security.